-In this guide, learn how to prime a paint sprayer before use so that it performs as efficiently as possible—giving you the best results every time.
+In this guide, we break down how to prime a paint sprayer before use so that it performs as efficiently as possible—giving you the best results every time.

 1. Move The Tubes

-Put the paint sprayer’s intake (suction) tube in your paint after it’s stirred and strained, then put the return tube (which is smaller and sometimes called the prime tube) into an empty waste bucket.
+Put the draw paint sprayers intake (suction) tube in your paint after it’s stirred and strained, then put the return tube (which is smaller and sometimes called the prime tube) into an empty waste material bucket or paint pail.

-Secure it to your suction tube and let the sprayer pump run until the air bubbles stop.
+Secure it to your suction tube and let the airless sprayers pump run until the air bubbles stop.

 3. Fill The Hose